2024 Solar Incentives Guide for Myrtle Grove, FL - Tax Credits & Rebates

 If I already have solar panels, can I still claim incentives?

 If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with a representative from the company that installed your system, or any local Myrtle Grove solar installer, can help you learn more about what incentives you qualify for.
+If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Speaking with the company that installed your system, or any local Myrtle Grove solar installer, can help you understand what incentives you can apply for.

-Many solar incentives apply to a property you own that is located within the United States; most secondary residences will fall under this distinction.
-Other solar incentives may be available for commercial properties, depending on the specifics.
-We recommend speaking with your local solar installer and/or tax professional to best understand what incentives apply to your specific situation.
+Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences fall under this distinction.
+There may be other solar incentives available for commercial properties, depending on the specifics.
+We recommend speaking with your local solar installer and/or tax professional to best understand what incentives will apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.